vicarchive/site/README.md

 - Art: create the background tag card thing for art (see splatoon website)
  - i want to use a random number generator to dictate how theyre rotated to create randomness in the tag spread
 - Art: redo background pattern
-- Art2: the art bg boxes, define border and just loop the lines inside. should be the menu boxes from the game
+- Art2: find a way to integrate the menu box borders into the thing? idk

 ### Thought About:
 - would moving the credits to the index be a better idea? easier to access